Todd Beamer: Legacy

 Beamer's name is located on Panel S-68 of the National September 11 Memorial's South Pool, along with those of other passengers of Flight 93.

-Beamer was survived by his wife, Lisa, their sons, David Beamer and Andrew Beamer (known as "Drew"), who were three and one at the time of Beamer's death, and their daughter Morgan, who wouldn’t be born until January 9, 2002.
-The President and First Lady Laura Bush were among those who sent letters to Morgan upon her birth.
-In an address to a joint session of Congress and the American people on September 20, 2001, which Lisa Beamer attended, President Bush praised the courage of United 93's passengers, naming Beamer in particular, whom he called "an exceptional man."
+In an address to a joint session of Congress and the American people on September 20, 2001, which Beamer's wife attended, President Bush praised the courage of United 93's passengers, naming Beamer in particular and calling him "an exceptional man."

-In a November 8 address from the World Congress Center in Atlanta, Georgia, Bush would invoke Beamer's last-heard words, saying in his speech, "Some of our greatest moments have been acts of courage for which no one could have been prepared.
+In a November 8 address from the World Congress Center in Atlanta, Georgia, Bush invoked Beamer's last-heard words, saying, "Some of our greatest moments have been acts of courage for which no one could have been prepared.
 But we have our marching orders.
 My fellow Americans, let's roll!"
-He would use them again in the 2002 State of the Union address: "For too long our culture has said, 'If it feels good, do it.'
+He used the phrase again in the 2002 State of the Union address: "For too long our culture has said, 'If it feels good, do it.'
 Now America is embracing a new ethic and a new creed: 'Let's roll.'"

-A nonprofit foundation was founded in October 2001 to counsel traumatized children of 9/11 victims and survivors.
-Beamer's best friend, Doug Macmillan, quit his job to become the administrator of the Foundation.
+A nonprofit foundation was established in October 2001 to counsel traumatized children of 9/11 victims and survivors.
+Beamer's best friend, Doug Macmillan, left his job to become the administrator of the Foundation.

 In 2002, Beamer's widow, Lisa, wrote a book with coauthor Ken Abraham, Let's Roll!
 Ordinary People, Extraordinary Courage.

 In 2002, the passengers of Flight 93, including Beamer, were posthumously awarded the Arthur Ashe Courage Award.